 If the condition is diagnosed, it is a medical emergency.
 Treatment can include surgery, medication, the use of compression stockings, and compression stockings.

 Medical providers must provide competent care when diagnosing, treating, and following up with patients.
 Patients who are harmed by professional negligence, can pursue compensation through a medical malpractice claim.

-So, if the negligent doctor was an emergency room physician then an emergency medicine specialist must provide the opinion on malpractice.
+So, if an emergency room physician was at fault, then an emergency medicine specialist must provide the malpractice opinion.
 Other medical experts may be required to prove different parts of the case, like the cause of death.

-Michigan law requires plaintiffs who are suing a doctor or hospital for malpractice to include an affidavit of merit from an expert witness with their complaint.
-This affidavit outlines the plaintiff’s case against the defendant and states that in the expert’s opinion, there is a good faith reason to bring the case to court.
+Michigan law requires plaintiffs suing a doctor or hospital for malpractice to include an Affidavit of Merit from an expert witness with their complaint.
+The affidavit outlines the plaintiff’s case against the defendant and states that the expert’s opinions.
+It verifies to the court the case has merit.